Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 \subsection{Robustness to Hardware Impairments}

 THz-band transceivers are substantially more vulnerable to conventional RF impairments than microwave and mmWave transceivers.
-Therefore, the following KPIs are crucial to mitigate the corresponding impairments in the design process.
+Therefore, the waveform's robustness to impairments is a critical KPI.
+We focus on two important hardware impairments.